Ayagikei/LifeUp-Wiki/docs/en/guide/api.md

 **Method name:** complete

-**Description:**Trigger task completion, only unfinished tasks will be searched
+**Description:** Trigger task completion.
+Only unfinished tasks will be searched.

 **Example:**